 A urethral stricture is a narrowing of the urethra, the tube that carries urine from the bladder to outside the body.
 It can occur several times, at any age, in any part of the urethra.

-However, many more men than women suffer from it and at Somerset Urology Associates we have the skills, knowledge and facilities to assist both genders in a private and comfortable surrounding.
+However, many more men than women suffer from it and at Somerset Urology we have the skills, knowledge and facilities to assist both genders in a private and comfortable surrounding.

 Symptoms of Urethral stricture